miyagis-forests/farmacy-food-kata/architecture/ddd-context-map.md

     - **_Identity_**
         - Third-party mechanism for access control, such as OAuth.
     - **_eDietitian_**
-        - Expert system that would handle meals recommendations based on user preferences, health info, and history.
+        - Expert system that would generate meals recommendations based on user preferences, health info, and history.

 #### Partnership (BC Relationship)
 ![Partnership BC Relationship closer look](../images/ddd-context-map-relationship-conformist.png)
+- TODO GENERATE IMAGE
+- A *Partnership* between two BCs indicates that the teams that own such BCs intend to work closely.
+In this dynamic, the (likely common) goals of both teams are fulfilled without any kind of priority of one team over the other.
-- Given it is a startup with most likely one development team, we specified the relationships as *Partnership*.
-Other kinds of relationships may be possible, depending on the dynamics.
+- Given Farmacy Food is a startup, we understand it'll most likely have only one development team.
+With this in mind, we identified most the relationships between the designed BCs as partnerships.

 #### Conformist (BC Relationship)
 ![Conformist BC Relationship closer look](../images/ddd-context-map-relationship-conformist.png)